This is part 4 of 4 of the Blogging For Beginners series.

 Shareaholic is a social media plugin.
 You can see it at work if you scroll to the end of this blog post.
 I’ve also included a little screenshot so that you can see how it looks like.

-Update: I no longer use Sumome, it was slowing down my site (which is not good for SEO) and kept showing the wrong number of social shares.
-I now use Shareaholic for all my social share bars.
+Update: If you visited this blog post previously, you would have noticed that #9 was Sumome.
+I no longer use Sumome, it was slowing down my site (which is not good for SEO) and kept showing the wrong number of social shares.
+I then shifted to Shareholic, before leaving that too for similar reasons.
+I now use Social Warfare for all my social share bars, which I highly recommend because it is lightning fast.
+If you want a free option, you can use Shareholic.
+However, Social Warfare is a lot faster and more accurate by a long shot.

 I love Upprev so much.
 It reduces my bounce rate like crazy.
 What it does is to recommend good posts for my reader and feeds them more value.
 It appears on the bottom right hand of my blog.